Gaetano Berardi: Leeds United

 Having signed a short extension to remain with Leeds during Project Restart, Berardi's contract ran out at the end of the 2019–20 season.
 However, he was allowed to remain at the club's Thorp Arch training ground while completing his rehabilitation from the ACL injury, and on 16 October 2020 signed a new one-year contract for Leeds' first season back in the Premier League.
 He made his Premier league debut on 19 May 2021, coming on for Diego Llorente in a 2–0 win for Leeds away to Southampton.
 On 21 May 2021, it was announced that Leeds would release Berardi at the end of the season.

 On 23 May 2021, after a 3–1 home win against West Bromwich Albion, Berardi alongside teammate Pablo Hernandez officially departed Leeds United, bidding an emotional farewell to their fans after making their final appearances for the club.

 Sion

-On 30 January 2022, Berardi joined Sion until the end of the 2021–22 season.
+On 30 January 2022, Berardi returned to Switzerland, joining Sion until the end of the 2021–22 season.

+On 31 May 2023, Berardi announced his retirement from professional football at the age of 34.

 International career

 After playing for the Switzerland national under-20 team, Berardi debuted for the Switzerland U21s against Greece on 19 November 2008.

-Berardi played his first match for Switzerland at senior level against Liechtenstein on 10 August 2011.
+Berardi played his first and only match for Switzerland at senior level against Liechtenstein on 10 August 2011.